wkumari/draft-wkumari-opsawg-sdi/README.md

    Considerations).
 An attacker would be able to connect to the network and get an IP address.
-They would also be able to retrieve (encrypted) config files by guessing serial numbers (or perhaps the server would allow directory listing), but without the private keys an attacker will not be able to decrypt the files.
+They would also be able to retrieve (encrypted) config files by guessing serial numbers (or perhaps the

-Kumari & Doyle           Expires October 4, 2020                [Page 5]
+Kumari & Doyle           Expires October 5, 2020                [Page 5]

 Internet-Draft            Secure Device Install               April 2020

+   server would allow directory listing), but without the private keys an attacker will not be able to decrypt the files.

 3. Vendor Role / Requirements